Viper Documentation

 - Enter the token contract address.

-- Set the amount (SOL for Solana buys, ETH for Base/Ethereum buys, BNB for BSC buys, tokens or percentage for sells).
+- Set the amount (SOL for Solana buys, ETH for Base/Ethereum buys, BNB for BSC buys, HYPE for Hyperliquid buys, tokens or percentage for sells).

 - Set the trigger price in USD.